Click on 3D map to enlarge, click again to zoom

 3D view west: Telford Burn to Princhester Rd

-After going along the Wairaki River a bit you turn into the hills and along a farm road before you rejoin the river now going west.
-A half km or so up you ford it at the marked spot and another km further is Telford Burn campsite. (‘Burn’ doesn’t here mean a burnt patch, but is a Scottish term for a steam, reflecting the Scottish origins of many early European settlers to the lower South Island).
-You will know when you have arrived because there is a round, plastic toilet bang in the middle of nowhere.
+You follow a farm road to reach Telford Burn.
+800m or so up you ford it at the marked spot; another km further is Telford Burn campsite. (‘Burn’ doesn’t here mean a burnt patch, but is a Scottish term for a steam, reflecting the Scottish origins of many early European settlers to the lower South Island).
+You will know when you have arrived because there is a round, plastic toilet right in the middle of nowhere.
 There are large trees dotted about the field nearby, which offer ideal shelter for camping beneath, but the water in the small stream nearby runs through farmland, so should perhaps be treated.
 It’s a nice spot to camp, but fairly exposed to wind and can be boggy after rain.
 You could push on to Lower Wairaki Hut if you are making good time, but this next bit is tough.

 10. Lower Princhester Hut to SH94 and Te Anau: 1.5 hrs, 6 km (maps 150, 149)

-This is along a graveled country road which then joins SH94.
-It is 20 km to the right to Mossburn and 35km to the left to Te Anau.
+This is along a gravelled country road which then joins SH94 at a spot known as The Key.
+There is a coffee caravan called the Sprig & Thistle at this intersection.
+It is open from 7 Oct (2025) Tues–Fri 7am to 3pm, Sat 8am to 2pm, and Sundays from mid-Nov (I think it closes for the winter).
+From this point it is 20 km to the right to Mossburn and 35km to the left to Te Anau.
 Shuttle buses such as Tracknet travel along this road and will pick you up if you have made a prior arrangement.
 It is also a densely travelled tourist road, but much of the traffic is tour buses and campervans, so it can be hard to hitchhike.
 A stop in Te Anau is useful for resupply, plus a shower and rest, as otherwise you would be carrying food for quite a few days before Queenstown.
 There doesn’t seem a lot of point going to Mossburn as Te Anau has many more accommodation, supermarket and eating options.

 There are several outdoors stores in Te Anau, and being a tourist town, they stay open quite late.
 Outside Sports, on the main street (curiously, but logically named Town Centre) next to the Four Square store has all the big brands.
 Fiordland Frontier Supplies, off to the side of Town Centre, further away from the lake on the opposite side, is more hunting oriented, but consequently has different, and less mass-market, gear.
-Unfortunately, eating out is problematic in Te Anau.
-There are plenty of cafés and restaurants, but standards of the cafés are low (with the possible exception of Sandfly Café, on Milford Close) and the restaurants are expensive and offer limited choice.
-The takeaway joints of Te Anau Dairy (next to the Mobil petrol station on Town Centre) and the Habit Foods food truck opposite Countdown on Milford Close are worth considering, though have received mixed reviews.
+There are plenty of cafés, takeaway joints and restaurants.

-• Te Anau Lake View Kiwi Holiday Park & Motels – 77 Manapouri–Te Anau Highway, 03 249-7457; 0800 483 262.
-Includes BBH backpacker dorms, twin/double and single rooms.
+- Te Anau Lake View Kiwi Holiday Park & Motels – 77 Manapouri–Te Anau Highway, 03 249-7457; 0800 483 262.
+Includes BBH backpacker dorms, twin/double and single rooms branded as Steamers Beach Backpackers.
 Near DoC visitor centre and is depot for Tracknet shuttles.
 Is further from Town Centre than the other accommodations.

 Mavora Lakes – Greenstone Walkway: 96 km, 4 days